upspin/upspin/doc/access_control.md

 e-mail-like name: `ann@example.com`.
 Each valid user has a *user* *root* directory held on at least one Directory server.
+Each user proves identity to Directory servers, their own and others', using the user's key pair registered in the central Key server.

 ## Groups